JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 ### Writing conditions

 We recommend that the conditions themselves do not involve calls to autodiff, even when they describe a gradient.
-Otherwise, you will need to make sure that nested autodiff works well in your case.
+Otherwise, you will need to make sure that nested autodiff works well in your case (i.e. that the "outer" backend can differentiate through the "inner" backend).
 For instance, if you're differentiating your implicit function (and your conditions) in reverse mode with Zygote.jl, you may want to use ForwardDiff.jl mode to compute gradients inside the conditions.

 ### Dealing with constraints